+1. Press Menu->Call Features->Anonymous.

-- 1. Press Menu->Features->Anonymous Call. - 2.
-Press or , or the Switch soft key to select the desired line from the Line ID field. - 3.
-Press or or or the Switch soft key to select the desired value from the Anon Rejection field. - 4.
+- 2. Select the desired line and then press Enter soft key. - 3.
+Press or , or the Switch soft key to select the desired value from the Anonymous Rejection field. - 4.
 (Optional.)
-Enter the anonymous call rejection on code in the Reject On Code field. - 5.
+Enter the anonymous call rejection on code in the On Code field. - 5.
 (Optional.)
-Enter the anonymous call rejection off code in the Reject Off Code field. - 6.
+Enter the anonymous call rejection off code in the Off Code field. - 6.
 Press the Save soft key to accept the change.